ArtskydJ/josephdykstra.com/content/dcc-podcast-feeds.md

 Now the problem is that it's not very easy to get a link to a series' RSS feed...
 Until now!

-On Android, you can tap a link below, and choose your podcast app to subscribe to the DCC series:

 - [Life of David](            http://www.dominioncovenantchurch.com/?podcast&series=12 ) (130 sermons)
 - [Revelation](               http://www.dominioncovenantchurch.com/?podcast&series=36 ) (90 sermons)
 - [Acts](                     http://www.dominioncovenantchurch.com/?podcast&series=9  ) (68 sermons)